 The idea behind Connect Ukraine Festival is to create a playground for creative people, to inspire and motivate them to change the world by giving them tools, skills and resources for that.
 To showcase the best startups and most successful projects of Ukrainian creative industry and get them connected with the foreign colleagues, experts and investors.
 To spark innovation within Ukraine, to boost the creative sector of national economics, re-evaluate its underrated creative assets and make it attractive to inner and international investment.

-We dealt with a ready name that we didn’t find really fitting for a creative festival, so we have tried to add a bit of fancy to it.
-The brand ID is based on figures +380, that are the international phone code of Ukraine.
+We dealt with a ready name that we didn’t find really fitting for a creative festival, so we tried to add a bit of fancy to it.
+The brand ID is based on figures +380, which is the international phone code of Ukraine.
 In order to make this visualization of international connexions less transparent, we gave ‘380’ a non-obvious shape—a bit of bizarrity to balance the boring name, which, additionally, obliged us to use Ukraine’s national colors.
 Another attempt to break the cliche: the logo plays with sophisticated shades of Dark Turquoise and Mustard/Guacamole, visually close to yellow and blue, but not such trivial and overused.

 All the project’s visual production is based on the images of neural maps of а brain meant to support the key notion of the project through the chain of associations: creativity as brain activity, studying as forming new neural connections.
 The title picture of the web-site is the first in-depth mammal brain map made by Allen Institute for Brain Science in 2014 that is a triumph of the human mind itself and also reflects the idea of the festival.
 Looking highly technologically, at the same time it has a resemblance with traditional Ukrainian embroidery and a night light map.
 The brain map’s colours were used for topic navigation: Education, IT, Art & Entertainment, Social Impact, Lifestyle.

 The format of the event: TED-like inspiring talks, panel discussions and co-creation sessions.
 Topics included virtual and augmented reality, AI and automation, social impact and sustainability, shareable economics, bitcoin and blockchain.